Sunuba/parser/README.md

 **INTRO**

-ParserClass will help you to scrap information from any website.
+- ParserClass will help you to scrap information from any website.
+- Supports proxy

 **HOW TO USE IT**

     1. Create parser object
+        from Parser import Parser

+        parser = Parser('your-web-address')

+        #if you want to use proxy, then
+        parser = parser('your-web-address', use_proxy=True)

+        Note: When you use proxy, class will grab list of all proxies from https://free-proxy-list.net and randomly select one of them and use it.
     2. visit website that you want to grab data from and create a "route" to that information
         Example: Let's assume that your information resides inside the following structure:
                 <div class="sample-class">